Loukasx2/intro_to_ai_group_57/README.md

 This project implements an AI for Chinese Checkers.

+Our group repository can be found here [Group 57](https://github.com/Loukasx2/intro_to_ai_group_57).

 # Code Structure

 The codebase consists of three essential Python files:

 1. **game_engine.py**: This file acts as the game's core, managing the board state, game logic, and graphical interface (if applicable).
-It is an adaptation of the repository [Chinese-Checkers](https://github.com/nourelhouda-taroudi/Chinese-checkers).]
+It is an adaptation of the repository [Chinese-Checkers](https://github.com/nourelhouda-taroudi/Chinese-checkers).
 2. **AI.py**: This file houses the AI, responsible for analyzing the current board state and strategically selecting moves for its assigned player.
 3. **useful_functions.py**: This file contains helper functions utilized by both the game engine and AI.
 These functions provide essential functionalities like validating moves and simulating potential board states based on moves, crucial for the AI's decision-making process.